Michigan Rear End Car Accident Settlement: What To Know

 There is no public or private entity – at either the state or the national level – that collects and publishes data about the amount of the average Michigan rear end car accident settlement cases in Michigan.

-An “average” settlement amount would fail to account for the specific circumstances of your case, your specific personal injuries and impairments, your specific medical needs (both now and well into the future), the specific impact on your ability to lead your normal pre-crash life and other factors that are unique to you, your injuries and your case.
+An “average” payout amount would fail to account for the specific circumstances of your case, your specific personal injuries and impairments, your specific medical needs (both now and well into the future), the specific impact on your ability to lead your normal pre-crash life and other factors that are unique to you, your injuries and your case.

 How does the at-fault driver’s insurance affect my Michigan rear end car accident settlement?